December 8, 2022

 So if you are up for listening to Douglas and me having a little bit of conflict, uncovering and unpacking a few insights on how to build deeper, stronger connections with your team so that they stay with you and enable you to earn the right to recruit more high-quality people and more high-value clients, then this 60-minute podcast will be time well spent.

-Go to www.humanisethenumbers.online or to your favourite podcast platform to listen in.
 Everything we do is about sharing knowledge, building that knowledge into skill and developing the skill into the habits that ultimately help you transform your results.
-I think you'll find this podcast of great interest and practical value, as it includes a discussion around some very simple core questioning and listening skills.
+We hope you can join Doug and me on this podcast.
+I think you'll find it of great interest and practical value, as it includes a discussion around some very simple core questioning and listening skills.

 The Solution: